jakejakearell/book_search/README.md

 ## About

-* A RESTful API analyzing the books on the New York Times best-sellers list
+* A RESTful API analyzing the books on the New York Times fiction best-sellers list.
+Sort by weeks on list and filter by books performance

 ## Local Setup
 **Version Requirements**